cakephp/docs/en/core-libraries/text.rst

 .. php:method:: parseFileSize(string $size, $default)

-This method unformats a number from a human readable byte size to an integer number of bytes::
+This method unformats a number from a human-readable byte size to an integer number of bytes::

     $int = Text::parseFileSize('2GB');